init4/gigabyte-z390-ud-thunderbolt-hackintosh/AppleRAID-rebuild.md

 ===============================================================================
 starscream[/scratch/tmp/current]
 ```
-Notice the failed disk in the RAID_set_2 volume.
-Pay attention to the logical disk number (disk3) and its UUID.
+Notice the failed disk in the RAID_set_2 volume (which is virtual disk disk8).
+Pay attention to the physical disk number (disk3) and its UUID.

 ## Remove the failed drive from the volume

-Now we detach the failed disk from the RAID_set_2 volume.
+Now we detach the failed disk (disk3) from the RAID_set_2 volume (disk8).
 Triple check that you are really removing the right disk..
 ```
 starscream[/scratch/tmp/current] diskutil appleraid remove 06173980-BF98-422F-AC36-818D54349EDD disk8
 Started RAID operation on disk8